layer5io/layer5/CONTRIBUTING.md

 Violation of the code of conduct is taken seriously, kindly <a href="https://docs.google.com/forms/d/e/1FAIpQLSeWzC5HjlHugFjB0TtaAVnSkPPqsRQ3JRYjdwyDXf0oyRxcdQ/viewform"> report any violations</a> of the Code of Conduct by filling in the <a href="https://docs.google.com/forms/d/e/1FAIpQLSeWzC5HjlHugFjB0TtaAVnSkPPqsRQ3JRYjdwyDXf0oyRxcdQ/viewform"> Incident report </a>.
 The comfort and safety of Layer5 community members is our priority.
 Please do well to adhere to the Code of Conduct to participate in the Layer5 community.

+## Newcomers guide

+To help you get started on contributing to the Layer5 projects, we made a newcomers guide to make contributions easier for new folks like you!
+Refer the [newcomers guide](https://layer5.io/community/newcomers) for the resources and tutorials to help you get started!

 ## Style guide

 The Layer5 website is hosted in this repository and is built using Gatsbyjs.
 Before opening a pull request, please review the [design doc](https://docs.google.com/document/d/1rvUZy2_S1a2_14BAQIg6b9cMhUuu04kYzkOPDPaPptI/edit#) to know more about the functioning of the website.
 Once a pull request has been submitted, a preview deployment will be built and made available to you on your PR.